Skip to main content

 European investors have increasingly turned to high-dividend ETFs as a way to generate passive income while maintaining exposure to equity markets.
-In early 2025, one of the biggest asset managers, Franklin Templeton, launched a US dividend ETF across Europe.
+In early 2026, Franklin Templeton (one of the world’s largest asset managers) launched a US dividend ETF across Europe, reflecting growing investor appetite for income-generating products.

 These ETFs focus on companies with strong balance sheets, consistent dividend histories, and attractive yields, providing a potential cushion in volatile markets.

-According to Reuters, “global funds that invest in dividend-paying stocks are drawing strong flows, following two years of tepid investor demand, as investors seek assets with a stable income while they navigate geopolitical and economic tensions”.
+According to Reuters, global funds that invest in dividend-paying stocks have been drawing strong flows after two years of tepid demand, as investors look for stable-income assets while navigating geopolitical and economic tensions.

-But what about in Europe?
+But what about in Europe specifically?
 Could high-dividend ETFs offer the same stability and income potential for European investors?
-Let’s explore.
+Let’s explore the options.

 What are the best high-dividend ETFs for European investors?

-These ETFs are available through major European brokers, including Freedom24, Interactive Brokers, and XTB, all of which are regulated by European entities such as the CySEC, the Central Bank of Ireland (CBI), and the KNF.
+These ETFs are available through major European brokers, including Freedom24, Interactive Brokers, and XTB, all regulated by European authorities such as CySEC, the Central Bank of Ireland (CBI), and the KNF.

 1. Vanguard FTSE All-World High Dividend Yield UCITS ETF (VHYL)

-- Key feature: Global diversification with a tilt towards value and high dividend stocks
+• Key feature: global diversification (developed and emerging markets) with a tilt towards value and high-dividend stocks

 Source: Freedom24.com

 VHYL offers exposure to a diverse portfolio of global dividend-paying companies.
-Ideal for those who want global diversification while maintaining a steady income stream.
+Ideal for those who want global diversification (including emerging markets) while maintaining a steady income stream.

 For more information on this ETF, you can check its official factsheet.

-- Key feature: Focused on U.S. companies with at least 20 consecutive years of dividend increases, offering quality exposure and steady income in USD.
+• Key feature: focused on US companies with at least 20 consecutive years of dividend increases, offering a quality filter and steady income exposure in USD

 Source: Freedom24.com

-It’s well-suited for European investors seeking exposure to reliable U.S. dividend payers.
-The focus on companies with at least 20 consecutive years of increasing dividends provides a quality filter, but total return may lag growth-oriented funds.
-Currency exposure to USD adds both risk and diversification potential.
+SPYD is well-suited for European investors seeking exposure to reliable US dividend payers.
+The screen for at least 20 consecutive years of rising dividends acts as a meaningful quality filter, though total return may lag growth-oriented funds during strong market rallies.
+The USD currency exposure adds both risk and diversification potential for euro-based investors.

 For more information on this ETF, please refer to its official factsheet.